Archive for January, 2012

 Let’s say we want that 4% withdrawal rate to create $40,000 of income from investments, but it ends up that 3% is a more reasonable number.
 Now, I need to find a job that pays $10,000 a year.
 I could do all kinds of things that would be kind of cool for $10,000 a year, and I wouldn’t have to work 40 hours a week either.
 I could do just about anything – web design, tutor high school or college students, teach English in a foreign country, apprentice with a skilled craftsman, or work as a travel guide.

 Indeed, the possibilities are endless.
 One day, if the stars align, we will have children.
 At that point, we plan on downshifting to working part-time so that we can both enjoy raising kids without all the financial stress that our parents had.
-Our portfolio can already create over $15,000 in annual income.
+Our portfolio can already cover half of our expenses.
 Once the kids go to school, there will be more time for work, if needed.
 In the end, I would say that I am obsessed with freedom and autonomy.

 Here’s a chart from a Morninstar article on dividend stock ETFs that caught my eye.
 It shows the historical relationship between the yield on 10-year US Treasury bonds and the dividend yield on the S&P 500.
 I am not convinced that this means one should overweight dividend stocks over bonds, but it does provide some historical perspective.
 The last time the yield differential was around zero was in the 1950s.